release

 SAML SSO

-Security Assertion Markup Language (SAML) is a security standard for managing authentication and access.
-When using SAML SSO, members log in to their Baserow organization using the organization’s identity provider.
+Security Assertion Markup Language (SAML) is a security standard for authentication and access management.
+With SAML SSO, members log in to their Baserow organization using the organization’s identity provider.

 Baserow supports dedicated integrations with the following identity providers: